 - After defining the length of your chin and jawline, trim your neck to that length, now go one or two settings shorter with your clippers.
 Use this shorter length for the bottom half of your neck to that imaginary line you drew.
 This will give your neck a neat but natural-looking fade.

 - Finally, remove any stray hairs below this line with a razor or the shortest setting on your clippers.

 How to Trim a Goatee

-Although goatees may find themselves lacking in favour at the moment, their standing in Hollywood as a favourite of many actors means they are never too far away from a full revival.
+Although goatees may find themselves lacking in favor at the moment, their standing in Hollywood as a favorite of many actors means they are never too far away from a full revival.
 The most important aspect of achieving a neat goatee is defining its edges.
 The neatest and easiest option for edges is always a razor.

 - Once you have defined that shape of your goatee, use the same techniques as if you were trimming a longer beard.

-- For a neater look, trim the moustache to the same length as the rest of your goatee.
+- For a neater look, trim the mustache to the same length as the rest of your goatee.